 By the end of the day no foundation had moved around, or rubbed off.
 I was super oily (thanks unforgiving car mirror in 5 oclock traffic) but everything still looked amazing!
 It had oxidized a tiny bit throughout the day as well.

 (I attempted an after photo on the ‘good’ day, and Jameson was cuddling TF out of me and would not allow for any photos.
 Then I had cat hair all over my face.
 So just take my word for it.)

-The Complexion Perfection – Pre-makeup Base Primer, 1.01 oz for $35.
+The Complexion Perfection – Pre-makeup Base Primer, 1.01 oz for $35, is also available at Sephora.
 This is more of a hydrating makeup base that claims to blur pores, moisturize skin, and grip to makeup.
 I found 2/3 of these things to be true.
 I saw zero pore or line blurring, but it was hydrating and definitely sticky/grippy.
 If you like a grippy primer.

 The texture was that of a thick moisturizer, and it smelled like a lighter version of the foundation.
 So not as unbearable, but I’d prefer less is all I’m sayin’.
 While it does contain Dimethicone (silicone), that isn’t what is doing the heavy lifting.
 It is much further down on the ingredient list than most pore blurring primers, which is probably why is didn’t do much to blur.